Nuclear Medicine Technology Program

 - Supports the mission of Ministry Saint Joseph's Hospital and Ministry Health Care by preparing students to be clinically competent to assist in continually improving the health and well-being of all people in the community they serve.

-The Nuclear Medicine Technology Program is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCEPNMT) and the Nuclear Medicine Department is accredited by the American College of Radiology (ACR).
+The Nuclear Medicine Technology Program is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT) and the Nuclear Medicine Department is accredited by the American College of Radiology (ACR).
 In addition, the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) accredits Ministry Saint Joseph's Hospital.